Freeze-in production of sterile neutrino dark matter in a gauged U$(1)^\prime$ model with inverse seesaw: Sterile neutrino dark matter

-Since, the production of the DM particle from thermal plasma stops at $x\sim1$ (i.e., $T\sim m_N$), the DM yield is approximated as $Y_\infty=Y(x=1)$.
-Putting the expression of Eqn.~\ref{Eq:alpha4} in the Boltzmann equation shown (Eqn.~\ref{Eq:alpha3}) and integrating from $x_i\ll1$ to $x=1$, we obtain,
+Since, the production of the DM particle from thermal plasma stops at $x\simeq1$ (i.e; $T\simeq m_N$), the DM yield is approximated as $Y_{\infty}=Y_\mathrm{tot}(x\simeq 1)$.
+Substituting Eq.~\ref{Eq:alpha4} in the Boltzmann equation (Eq.~\ref{Eq:alpha3}) and integrating from $x_i\ll1$ to $x=1$, we obtain the analytical solution of the DM yield as,

 Hence, the comoving yield of the sterile neutrino DM is inversely proportional to its mass.
-We can write the relic density of $m_N$ as,
+We can write the relic density of $m_N$ as

-This is the relic density of DM in $m_N\gg M_{Z^\prime}$ limit.
-The relic density increases with the fourth power of the $Z^\prime$ coupling and the $U(1)^\prime$ charges of the scalars whereas it is independent of the masses of the $Z^\prime$ and the DM candidate as well as $T_R$.
-This is in contrast with the case of the heavy mediator where the DM relic density is proportional to $\frac{m_N T_R^3}{M_{Z^\prime}^4}$ (Eqn.\ref{Eq:u11}).
+The analytical result shows that relic density of DM in the light $Z^\prime$ case is independent of the masses of $Z^\prime$, DM, and also on $T_R$.
+It only depends on the $U(1)^\prime$ gauge coupling and on the scalar charges.
+The relic density rises with increasing the values of $g^\prime, x_H$ and $x_\Phi$.
+As before, substituting $x_H=0$ and $x_\Phi=1$ gives us the results for the $U(1)_{\mathrm{B-L}}$ scenario.
+This case is similar to the IR freeze-in scenario.
+Here also, corresponding to each value of $x_H$, there exists two values of $x_\Phi$ that give the same value for the relic density.
+As in Case A, for $x_H=0$, $x_\Phi=\pm n$ give the same value for the DM relic density.